 - 1. Do you have neighbors, family friends, siblings over 18 who live outside the home, former teachers or tutors, or other people you know who may be a good natural fit and already know you?
 Ask them if they may be interested in being a live-in caregiver.
 Remember that you may end up hiring people to complement the work of the live-in caregiver, so if the live-in caregiver option is not a good fit for the person, ask about whether they could provide a different type of needed support. - 2.
-Post an ad or peruse resumes at care.com, http://bernieslist.freeforums.net/thread/8/home-positions?page=1&scrollTo=1058, or sittercity.com.
+Post an ad or peruse resumes at care.com, or sittercity.com.
 These websites focus on connecting support professionals and families.
 Care.com has a Special Needs section and conducts a background check.
-Note that there is a fee to post jobs on many sites, usually less than \$40 for a month.

-- 3. Post an ad on a general jobs website, like craigslist.org.
+Note that there is a fee to post jobs on many sites, usually less than \$40 for a month. - 3.
+Post an ad on a general jobs website, like craigslist.org.
 You can customize this ad as much as you'd like.
 Ask for resumes in your ad.
-The cost for such an ad in Northern Virginia is \$25. - 4.
+The cost for such an ad in Northern Virginia is \$25.

+- 4. Hire help.
+SPARC runs a PSA Match program where they can be hired to help find the right attendant for you. https://sparcsolutions.org/ - 5.
 Post an ad in the bulletin at your place of worship, neighborhood newsletter, or community Facebook page.
-People who see that ad will live near you and may be interested in finding a job with a way to make housing in their existing community more affordable. - 5.
+People who see that ad will live near you and may be interested in finding a job with a way to make housing in their existing community more affordable. - 6.
 If you live near a community college, nursing school, or university, get in touch with them.
 Students learning about social work, psychology, special education, nursing, and other similar fields are often very interested in live-in caregiver jobs.
-Often these students are comfortable with the exchange of free rent for basic companion work, but they may not be available for multiple years. - 6.
+Often these students are comfortable with the exchange of free rent for basic companion work, but they may not be available for multiple years. - 7.
 Talk to friends who have live-in caregivers.
 Does their caregiver know someone else who is looking?
-How did they find their caregiver? - 7.
-Tell people in your life you're looking for someone and ask them to recommend anyone they know who may be a good fit. - 8.
+How did they find their caregiver? - 8.
+Tell people in your life you're looking for someone and ask them to recommend anyone they know who may be a good fit. - 9.
 Ask staff who work with your loved one at school, work, day programs or other settings if they'd like to work with them in their home, too.